evergreen-ci/evergreen/docs/CLI.md

 ```
 evergreen patch --repeat-patch <patch_id>
 ```
-Similarly, using the `--repeat-failed` flag will perform the same behavior as the `--reuse` flag, with the only difference being that it will repeat only the failed tasks and build variants from the most recent patch (if any failures exist).
+Similarly, using the `--repeat-failed` flag will perform the same behavior as the `--reuse` flag and by default use the last patch as a reference, with the only difference being that it will repeat only the failed tasks and build variants from the most recent patch (if any failures exist).
 ```
 evergreen patch --repeat-failed
 ```